Oedipus Rex Characters: Majors and Minors | Characterization

 Oedipus Rex is a kind king.
 He tries to know the reason behind sufferings of people of Thebes.
 He wants to solve it as soon as possible.
 It is, therefore, he time and again consults the oracle in order to get rid of the fuss.
-He does not care for himself.
+He does not care for himself when it comes to the security of his people.
 When Teiresias refuses to disclose the name of murderer of King Laius, he forces him to utter the name of murderer yet he does no harm to him.
 He is loyal to his people.

 Intellectual blindness of Oedipus Rex:

 As compared to Teiresias, he is not physically but mentally blind, he is blinder than Teiresias.
 He is unable to understand that due to him, his people are suffering.
 He cannot figure out that he is the murderer of his father (King Laius) until end of the play.
 Due to his intellectual blindness, he prefers permanent blindness as punishment for him.